-We remark that \cref{ProjectionLocalSeparation} and \cref{keylemma:liftofseparations} are inverses of each other in the following sense: Let $X$ be a set of vertices in a connected graph~$G$ and let~$\hat X$ be an $r$-locally clopen lift of~$X$ to~$G_r$.
+\cref{ProjectionLocalSeparation} and \cref{keylemma:liftofseparations} are inverses of each other in the following sense: Let $X$ be a set of vertices in a connected graph~$G$ and let~$\hat X$ be an $r$-locally closed lift of~$X$ to~$G_r$.
 Then an $r$-local separation of~$G_r$ with separator~$\hat X$ equals the $\hat X$-lift of its projection.
 Conversely, an $r$-local separation of~$G$ equals the projection of any of its lifts.

-\section{High displacement: a guarantee for the existence of lifts}
+\section{Displacement: a guarantee for the existence of lifts}

-While~\cref{ProjectionLocalSeparation} and~\cref{keylemma:liftofseparations} explain the interplay of $r$-local separations with the covering map~$p_r$, they both rest on the assumption that the separator~$\hat X$ of~$G_r$ is an $r$-locally clopen lift of the separator $X$ of~$G$.
-Not all separators $X$ admit such $r$-locally clopen lifts $\hat X$ (see~\cref{fig:rlocally1sheetednecessary,fig:rlocallyclopennecessary}).
-We now introduce the \emph{displacement~$\mindist_r(G)$ of $p_r$}, a graph-invariant with which we formulate a guarantee for the existence of such lifts: If $X$ is $r$-tomic and $|X| < \frac{2 \mindist_r(G)}{r}$, then $X$ has an $r$-locally clopen lift $\hat X$ (\cref{RtomicGives1sheeted}).
-This then yields the desired lifting/projection lemmas for $r$-local separations, \cref{sufficientForProjection,sufficientForLifting}.
-We also give various characterisations of the displacement (\cref{lem:midistKeyLemma}) as well as a purely combinatorial lower bound (\cref{cor:combinatoriallowerbound}).
-Finally, we provide a construction-scheme for graphs (\cref{example:locallychordal,ex:BlocksCoincideGraphClass}) which have high displacement and on which our theory of $r$-local separation is hence guaranteed to capture much of their $r$-local connectivity-structure.
+While~\cref{ProjectionLocalSeparation} and~\cref{keylemma:liftofseparations} explain the interplay of $r$-local separations with the covering map~$p_r$, they both rest on the assumption that the ($r$-local) separator~$\hat X$ of~$G_r$ is an $r$-locally closed lift of the $r$-local separator $X$ of~$G$.
+But not all $r$-local separators $X$ admit such $r$-locally closed lifts~$\hat X$.
+For example, it is easy to check that every lift of the $r$-local $4$-separator of $G$ shown in~\cref{fig:rlocallyclopennecessary} fails to be $r$-locally closed in~$G_r$.

+We now introduce the \emph{displacement~$\mindist_r(G)$ of $p_r$}, a graph invariant with which we formulate a guarantee for the existence of such lifts: If $X$ is $r$-tomic and $|X| < 2 \mindist_r(G) / r$, then $X$ has an $r$-locally closed lift $\hat X$ (\cref{RtomicGives1sheeted}).
+This then yields the desired lifting/projection lemmas for $r$-local separations, \cref{sufficientForProjection} and \cref{sufficientForLifting}.
+We also give various characterisations of the displacement (\cref{lem:midistKeyLemma}) as well as a simple combinatorial lower bound (\cref{cor:combinatoriallowerbound}).
+Finally, we provide a construction scheme for graphs (\cref{example:locallychordal,ex:BlocksCoincideGraphClass}) that have high displacement, and on which our theory of $r$-local separation is hence guaranteed to capture much of their $r$-local connectivity structure.